Breaking down the statistics

 In 2020 9,5 million combustion engine vehicles broke down due to problems with their battery and electrical system.
 That’s over 50% of all vehicle breakdowns.
 A number that should be vastly lower, if our test result archive is anything to go by; we estimated beforehand that some 11,9 million batteries would get a replace decision and that the client would be willing to get it replaced.
 So.
 What happened to those 9,5 million breakdowns?
 What went wrong?

-The circle of battery life
+The battery lifecycle

 In most workshops, the battery tester is still only used when a client has a distinct battery related issue.
-But there are many more parties within the battery life cycle who could – and probably should start testing as well.
+But there are many more parties within the battery lifecycle who could – and probably should start testing as well.
 A battery does not go bad overnight and there are plenty of cases where a battery starts to deteriorate long before it ever reaches the owner.
 So who are these parties and what could they do to improve on the overall battery life expectancy (and thereby their product and service quality)?

 - Battery Manufacturing – After a battery is manufactured a standard Pre delivery inspection test should be performed to pick out bad products (pre-consumer scrap)